 - It’s great to see these kids discovering a love for baseball.
-While each of them has a different skill level, I’m hopeful they’ll come to realize that the time they’re devoting to improving their skills will ultimately help them as they become adults, no matter what they do with their lives.
-I think the day will come when they’ll realize just how fortunate they were to have discovered something they like so much at a young age.
+While each of them has a different skill level, I’m hopeful they’ll come to realise that the time they’re devoting to improving their skills will ultimately help them as they become adults, no matter what they do with their lives.
+I think the day will come when they’ll realise just how fortunate they were to have discovered something they like so much at a young age.

 - Q10.
 What motivated you to go to Yabu City in Hyogo Prefecture to visit the Hirotani Orions?

 - The team wrote me a letter.
 I could feel the severity of their situation.
 Because their team was so small, an injury to just one player could leave them shorthanded and unable to play a game.
 I wanted to do something to improve their situation.

 - Q11.
 You led Team Japan to championships at the 2006 and 2009 World Baseball Classics.
 What can strong leadership add to an already solid team?